jkickler/genetic_algorithms_cvrp/README.md

 To set up a custom experiment for each problem it's possible to change the file `experiments_configuration.yaml` that receives all the parameters for each experiment to be runned in vrp.py file or cvrp.py.

-In our library we have the options:
+In this library you have following options:

 For crossover:
 - cycle_xo